espocrm/documentation/administration/fields_new.md

 * [Link-Parent](#link-parent) – a record related through *Belongs-To-Parent* relationship; can be of different entity types;
 * [Link-Multiple](#link-multiple) – a set of records related through *Has-Many* relationship.

-If dinamic logic is set up:
+Defined dinamic logic in field:

 * [Dynamic logic](#dynamicLogic)